By Garland Pollard

 The company sells Memorex-branded iPod accessories, digital photo frames, DVD players, MP3 players, karaoke machines, and TVs at retailers such as Wal-Mart Stores (WMT) and Target (TGT).

-- Scotch: Yes, early on, the folks at 3M who made Scotch tape made cassettes.
+- Scotch: Yes, early on, the folks at 3M who made Scotch tape, made cassettes.
+Actually quite logical as a what is Compact Cassette reel but a bit of tape.

 - Fuji: The film company also made cassettes.